 “Sendong has just escaped out from the vicinity”—a piece of morning news reported with sly revelry.
 As the chanting went on, the victims and survivors yelled in a silent pandemonium grieving and begging a supplication. #Sendong just left.

 On Dec.
-15, 2011, PAGASA reported that a tropical depression east of Mindanao entered the Philippine area of responsibility.
-“This tropical depression, named Sendong, maintained its strength as it moved to Northeastern Mindanao and Eastern Visayas regions,” as reported.
+15, 2011, PAGASA reported that a tropical depression east of Mindanao entered the Philippine area of responsibility (PAR).
+“This tropical depression, named Sendong, maintained its strength as it moved to Northeastern Mindanao and Eastern Visayas regions,” a report said.

-Sendong exited PAR by moving westward in the West Philippine Sea at 8 PM on 18th December.
-But Sendong during the Aquino administration has left the president criticized for attending a Christmas Party instead of doing something more important during such a critical time.
+Sendong exited PAR by moving westward in the West Philippine Sea at 8pm on December 18th.
+But Sendong during the Aquino administration has left the president under harsh criticism for attending a Christmas party instead of doing something more important during such a critical time.

 Areas Affected by Sendong

 Selected areas of municipalities and barangays in Regions VI, VII, IX, X, and XI were lambasted by Sendong with floods, landslides, and sea mishaps.
 The National Disaster Risk Reduction and Management Council (NDRRMC) claimed that massive flooding occurred in the areas where Mandulog and Agus rivers overflowed.

 In Compostela Valley and Lanao del Sur the overflow of Togoloan and Siguan rivers caused landslides in selected areas, the NDRRMC report stated.
 It also reported that a cargo ship owned by Kherl Lines loaded with Asia Brewery products and a pump boat owned by LGU Lazi, Siquijor sank because of strong winds and giant waves intensified by Sendong.

 The NDRRMC claimed that the total number of affected population reached 63,079 families.
 There were 51,083 families comprised the total population in the evacuation centers.